LHolten/blog/content/rust_query_announcement.md

 - The `v1::update` module contains structs defining the difference between schema `v0` and schema `v1`.
 - We use these structs to implement the migration.
 This way the migration is type checked against both the old and new schemas.
-- Note that inside migrations we can execute all single-row queries we want: aggregates, unique constraint lookups etc!
+- Note that inside migrations we can execute all the single-row queries we want: aggregates, unique constraint lookups etc.!
-- We can also use `map_dummy` with arbitrary rust to process rows further.
+- We can also use `map_dummy` with arbitrary Rust to process rows further.

 ## Conclusion